Thepaocomovo/ZapRecall/README.md

 <h1>ZapRecall</h1>

 <h2>One of my first projects using React.js</h2>
-<h2>An aplication made to display some flashcards where the user would use to memorize aquired knowledge.
+<h2>A single page aplication made to display some flashcards where the user would use to memorize aquired knowledge.
   Curiously a really interest project idea to practice my recent aquired knowledge in React. </h2>